MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ## Introduction

 This article provides an overview of Xbox Live fine grained rate limiting.
-In addition to summarizing what rate limiting is this paper also intends to help you determine if you are being limited, and If you are what tools and resources are at your disposal.
+In addition to summarizing what rate limiting is, this paper also intends to help you determine if you are being limited, and if you are, what tools and resources are at your disposal.

 ## Terminology Guide